How to Make the Most of Microsoft Teams Collaborative Tool for BusinessDonna Marie Padua

 - A bookmark in your chat lets you save a message or attachment for later reading and helps you find frequently used information.

 Using Microsoft Teams for Calendars & Meetings

-Scheduling and Hosting a meeting can be simple if you have a Microsoft Outlook plugin but you can also use the calendar in Teams to schedule a meeting.
-Simply click in your calendar and schedule in the details of the title, required attendees, time, and location for the meeting.
+Scheduling and Hosting a meeting can be simple if you have a Microsoft Outlook plugin, but you can also use the Teams calendar to schedule a meeting.
+Click in your calendar and schedule in the title’s details, required attendees, time, and location for the meeting.
 You can even publish the meeting to a specific Teams channel.
 Switch to scheduling assistant to check the calendar of others in your organization.

-To do a quick call with someone you are chatting with, simply open up the chat and click on the video or call icons in the top right corner.
-The screensharing button is in the same location for easy access.
+To do a quick call with someone you are chatting with, open up the chat and click on the video or call icons in the top right corner.
+The screen-sharing button is in the same location for easy access.

-Similar to the other Microsoft products available today, a mobile version of Teams is available for both iOS and Android devices.
+Like the other Microsoft products available today, a mobile version of Teams is available for iOS and Android devices.